-|What functionality is necessary?||The more complexity that’s involved, the more you should lean toward microservices or serverless architectures.
-Relatively simple on-premises applications may be better suited to a monolithic or service-oriented approach.|
+|What functionality is necessary?||The more complexity involved, the more you should lean toward microservices or serverless architectures.
+Relatively simple on-premises applications may only require a monolithic or service-oriented approach.|

 |How important are performance and scalability?||Microservices-based applications deliver the best on both fronts.
-Elements of web application architecture may also be applied to distribute some processing to user endpoints.|
+Elements of web application architecture may also distribute some processing to user endpoints.|

-|Where will the software live?||If the application exists in the cloud, then apply cloud-native constructs such as containers and microservices.
-If it is built to run on a specific cloud, then use the architectural frameworks provided by the platform operator (e.g., Amazon Web Services).
+|Where will the software live?||If the application exists in the cloud, apply cloud-native constructs such as containers and microservices.
+If it runs on a specific cloud, use the architectural frameworks provided by the platform operator (e.g., Amazon Web Services).

-|How rapidly will the application evolve?||If you plan to make significant or rapid enhancements, then go with a services approach.
+|How rapidly will the application evolve?||If you plan to make significant or rapid enhancements, use a services approach.
 A monolithic architecture may be fine for an application that is purpose-built and changes infrequently.|

-You may want to go with a more mature monolithic or service-oriented architecture until your team is up to speed, and then transition to new constructs gradually.
+You may want to go with a more mature monolithic or service-oriented architecture until your team is up to speed and then transition to new constructs gradually.

 Today, organizations have more choices than ever in building software.
 While choice can cause paralysis, there’s no reason why development teams should hesitate to begin transitioning to DevOps techniques and modern cloud-native technologies.